-Not to be confused with our upcoming events, the below timeline is a record of landmark events involving the formation and continued development of Wild Willpower PAC into the organization we are today.
-Many of the initial events below document the journey of our founder, who hitchhiked the USA more than 15 years during the development phase of Wild Willpower PAC.
-Additional events will be added.
+Not to be confused with our upcoming events, the below timeline is a record of landmark events involving the formation and development of Wild Willpower into the organization we are today.
+Events begin with most recent back to the origins of our founding:

 Aug.
 7, 2002 — Wild Willpower PAC’s founder Alex “Distance Everheart” Wilson left Nevada, Iowa and joined “Yo Mama’s Kitchen” (a bus full of hippies who traveled the country to feed people).
 After departing from the bus following the conclusion of Musefest in Ithaca, NY, Distance joined some people she met and rode with them to follow them on Wean tour.
 After attending the 10/31/2002 Wean concert in North Carolina, Distance traveled with a woman named Sage to her home in New Port Richey, FL, from where she performed her first long-distance hitchhike ever to Moab, UT to stay with her cousin Rene.
 Map of initial travels (click to enlarge):